 Functions of the skin:

-• Protects the body from injury and infection
+- Shields the body from injuries and infections.

 Skin Types And Skin Conditions